 Note that we only require borrowers to receive HBE counseling through Money Management International if their FICO score is below 620, but for all other borrowers we will accept any HUD-approved pre-purchase counseling course to meet the homebuyer education requirement.
-Also note that we only require homebuyer education for borrowers with a FICO score lower than 640.
-(Fannie Mae may require homeownership education for borrowers using the HomeReady® program.)
+Also note that we only require homebuyer education for borrowers with a FICO score lower than 640 and that are getting an FHA first mortgage.
+(Fannie Mae may require homeownership education for borrowers using a FNMA conventional loan program.)

 The loan must first be registered in the Correspondent Lender Login.
 If you would like a step-by-step process on how to register a loan, please visit the Chenoa Fund Training Series, sub-topic Using the Lender Portal.

 If you have questions regarding this registration process, please contact your account executive or email email@example.com.